balmas/cts-handles/proposal.md

 The above solution, which assumes the most granualar template handle to be for a specific CTS version, would not take into account the passages a given endpoint has available for a requested work or edition before returning a URL, so it's possible the consumer would get redirected to an endpoint which does not have the requested passage.

-It is technically possible to register template handles which are more granualar than a CTS version, but the overhead of keeping these handles up to date may or may not be worth the benefit.
+It is technically possible to register template handles which are more granular than a CTS version, but the overhead of keeping these handles up to date may or may not be worth the benefit.
 The most likely way of implementing such a solution might be to develop a service which issued a GetValidReff request to all registered CTS endpoints for all versions of a work, and then created and updated the template handles automatically with regexes which matched the passages offered by the endpoint.

 ### Use Case 7: Data Type specific request/response